xtrinch/java-dynamic-class-reloading/README.md

 # java-dynamic-class-reloading

-# Usage
+## Usage

-Eclipse will automatically recompile your source files when you're running the example, so with it you're good to go
+Eclipse will automatically recompile your source files when you're running the example, so with it you're good to go.

-# Explanation
+## Explanation

 In this project I am testing dynamic class reloading - static methods & variables and instance methods & variables.
 Basically, you can reload a class on the fly by reading it from the filesystem, but it will not magically replace the original class - you will have to use special methods to invoke functions and retrieve variables.

+See App.java for more info.